Jstream11/jstream11.github.io/_pages/cv.md

 2023 Annual Meeting, Poster Presentation \| New Orleans, LA \| Mar 2023

-Stream J, Panellini T, Celement D, Ouseph M. *Accelerated macroautophagy in prefibrotic primary myelofibrosis megakaryocytes.* Presented at: USCAP 2023 Annual Meeting; 2023 Mar 11-16; New Orleans, LA.
+Stream J, Panellini T, Clement D, Ouseph M. *Accelerated macroautophagy in prefibrotic primary myelofibrosis megakaryocytes*.
+USCAP 2023 Abstracts Hematopathology, 1196, Laboratory Investigation, Volume 103, Issue 3, Supplement, 2023, 100106, ISSN 0023-6837, https://doi.org/10.1016/j.labinv.2023.100106.

 - Investigated the role of autophagy in megakaryopoiesis, thrombopoiesis, and platelet function, with the aim of elucidating its contribution to the development of myeloproliferative neoplasms with megakaryocytic proliferation.
 - Utilized multiplex immunofluorescence to assess the presence of autophagy-related proteins, p62 and LC3B, in normal bone marrows and bone marrows from prefibrotic primary myelofibrosis patients.